cjku97/project6/README.md

 ## Project requirements (10 points total)

-[ TODO ] Complete the Logreg class with your implementation of the algorithm (5 points)
+[ DONE? ] Complete the Logreg class with your implementation of the algorithm (5 points)
   * complete the 'calculate_gradient' method
   * complete the 'loss_function' method
   * complete the 'make_prediction' method